adelhpour/Alcuin/docs/software.rst

     * An object of MyToolbar, a customized QToolbar class, contating the action buttons,
     * An object of MyGraphicsView, a customized QGraphicsView class, holding the scene,
-    * An object of MyGraphicsScene, a customized QGraphicsScene class, displaying the network,
+    * An object of MyGraphicsScene, a customized QGraphicsScene class, displaying the network.

 Back-end
 ========